crbanala/kpa-685-final/README.md

 ------

 - Data Preprocessing
-  - Contains code used to process the yelp dataset to "Restaurant reviews and
+  - Contains code used to process the yelp dataset to "Restaurant" reviews and "Hotel" reviews

+- Sentiment Classifier
+  - Contains code used for Roberta-base finetuned on Yelp for sentiment classification

 - Quality Model
    - Contains code for Quality model